|Nutrition Facts (per serving)|

 1 cube chicken bouillon

 6 to 8 okra, halved crosswise

 2 medium carrots, peeled and cut into 1-inch rounds

 Gather the ingredients.

 Heat the oil in the bottom of a pressure cooker.

-Add cow heel along with salt and pepper to taste and sauté for 3 minutes.
+Add cow heel.
+Season with salt and pepper to taste, and sauté the heels for 3 minutes.

 Release the valve of the pressure cooker to let out the steam.
-Open the pressure cooker and add the peas and more water.
-There should be enough water to cook the peas and make a soup.
+Next, open the pressure cooker and add the peas and more water—there should be enough liquid to make a soup.

-Add more thyme and let the peas and cow heel cook on high heat until the peas soften.
+Add the remaining thyme and let the peas and cow heel cook on high heat until the peas soften, or about 8 minutes.

-Add okra and dumplings to the pot.
-Place the lid slightly askew and let the soup cook for 6 to 8 minutes or until the dumplings are cooked through.
-Taste soup for seasoning and adjust salt and pepper accordingly.
+Add the okra, carrots, and dumplings to the pot.
+Place the lid slightly askew and let the soup cook for 6 to 8 minutes, or until the dumplings are cooked through.
+Taste for seasoning and adjust salt and pepper accordingly.
+Serve hot.